Here are some of the most common questions:

-Since 2014 our sand trap vessels have been provided by our code fabrication company, Dura-Strong.
+Our sand trap vessels are fabricated by our code fabrication company, Dura-Strong Fabrication, LLC.
 Dura-Strong is an ASME code shop that holds a Section VIII, Div.
 1 “U” code stamp as well as National Board “R” and “NB” stamps.
-When the sand trap vessels are finished and certified, Mountain Equipment mounts them on a platform (skid or trailer), paints, tests, and puts them through final QC.
+When the sand trap vessels are finished and fully certified by the AIS, Mountain Equipment mounts them on a platform (skid or trailer), hydro-tests, paints and then puts them through final QC.

 What are the max flow rates of your sand separators?